naacl-org/naacl-2021-website/_pages/calls/workshops.md

 - [NAACL HLT 2019](http://naacl2019.org): The 17th Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies will be held in Minneapolis, Minnesota, USA, June 2&ndash;June 7, 2019 with workshops to be held on June 6&ndash;7, 2019.

-- EMNLP-IJCNLP 2019 (the Conference on Empirical Methods in Natural Language Processing &  International Joint Conference on Natural Language Processing 2019) will be held later in 2019 (after the other two conferences).
-Exact details on dates and venue for EMNLP-IJCNLP workshops will be announced later.
+- EMNLP-IJCNLP 2019 (the Conference on Empirical Methods in Natural Language Processing &  International Joint Conference on Natural Language Processing 2019) will be held in will be held in Asia World Expo, Hong Kong, November 3&ndash;November 7, 2019 with workshops to be held on November 3&ndash;November 4, 2019.

 <div class="text-center">
 <a href="https://www.softconf.com/i/acl-workshops2019" target="_blank" class="btn btn--primary">Submit a Proposal</a>